Wednesday, 19 July 2017

 Found this interesting writeup

-Mastan mirza, famously called Haji Mastan , is arguably called the biggest name in the smuggling industry of Bombay, who rose from extreme poverty to a city revolving around him is really something not so regular and one would need a case study on how a person with such serious allegations went to become a public servant through politics and also produced films.
+Mastan Mirza, famously called Haji Mastan , is arguably called the biggest name in the smuggling industry of Bombay, who rose from extreme poverty to a city revolving around him is really something not so regular and one would need a case study on how a person with such serious allegations went to become a public servant through politics and also produced films.

-Born in 1926 in Madras Presidency, Haji Mastan originally known as Mastan Haider Mirza at the age of 8 migrated with his father to Mumbai.
-The father son duo ran a small cycle repairing shop in Crawford market which wasn’t enough to feed the family.
-10 years later in the year 1944, Bawa joined Bombay docks as a porter and this changed his life forever.
+Born in 1926 in Madras Presidency, Haji Mastan originally known as Mastan Haider Mirza at the age of eight migrated with his father to Mumbai.

 He worked in association with Karim Lala and by the 1960s he became a rich man.
 He even started financing his money in Bollywood and became a film producer.

-Amitabh Bachchan whose character in Deewar was influenced by Mastan met him personally along with Salim.
 Being a film producer he had good relations with many of the stars of the yesteryears such as Dilip Kumar, Raj Kapoor, Dharmendra, Firoze Khan and even Sanjeev Kumar.

 Very early in his career, Mastan realised the importance of being seen among famous personalities from politics and the film industry as a symbol of power.

 Therefore, he deliberately hobnobbed among the city's rich and famous and was frequently seen with Bollywood personalities at public functions.
-Mastan was arguably the most influential mafia don of his time.

 At his peak, Mastan operated a powerful smuggling syndicate to Mumbai and along the Gujarat coast and later diversified into film financing and real estate business.